 Winter lends itself to reading like no other season.

-Cold temperatures drive us inside, and the short hours of daylight curtail our ability to work or partake in many hobbies.
-All those hours spent holed up in the home can easily be filled with scrimshaw, stamp collecting, or by staring vacantly at a phone with half-parted lips and glazed eyes, but the best activity by far when it comes to whiling away the winter is the reading of great books.
-(OK maybe sex and cocktails, but you’ll need a break from all the debauched lechery at some point, and that’s when it’s book time.)
+Cold temperatures drive us inside, and the short hours of daylight curtail our ability to partake in many hobbies.
+All those hours spent holed up at home can easily be filled with scrimshaw, stamp collecting, or by staring out the window.
+However, the best activity for whiling away the winter is the reading of great books.
+OK, maybe sex and cocktails, but you’ll need occasional breaks from the booze and romance, and that’s when it’s book time.

-Now that you’re unflappably convinced that winter reading is a great idea, let’s talk about some great books to read during those dark, cold months.
-For not just any book makes a perfect winter read.
-Like the Twilight books, for example?
-Yeah, those are no good.
-Don’t read those.
+Now that you’re unflappably convinced that winter reading is a great idea, let’s talk about some great books to dive into during those dark, cold months, for not just any book makes a perfect winter read.

+If you want a good nonfiction book that is perfect winter material, I humbly recommend this moving story.
 Properly titled Endurance: Shackleton’s Incredible Voyage, this nonfiction work reads like a novel and tells the hard-to-believe tale of the ill-fated (but ultimately not tragic) Antarctic journey of the The Endurance and its crew, led by Sir Ernest Shackleton.
 The book tells of the planned trans-Antarctic expedition that instead became a three-year long odyssey of survival (the expedition lasted from 1914 to 1917).
 During years spent trapped near the south pole, Shackleton and his crew saw their ship stuck fast for months in polar ice only to sink with the spring thaw.
-They camped for months on floes of ice, dined on seals and penguins, and sailed across hundreds of miles of the open Southern Ocean.
-And, amazingly, they all lived through the ordeal.
+They camped for months on floes of ice, dined on seals and penguins, and sailed across hundreds of miles of open ocean.
+And (spoiler alert) they amazingly lived through the ordeal.